-Below are some of the results and successes from 1:1 and sibling
+Below are some of the results, successes + testimonials for Clint

-I was excited to hear that Mr. W joined a Brazillian Ju-Jitsu class after finishing our block of sessions, because he was more confident and motivated.
+I was excited to hear that Winston joined a Brazilian Ju-Jitsu class after finishing our block of sessions, because he was more confident and motivated.

 A self-confessed nerd

-During our time together not only did Mr A's self-esteem and confidence increase, but his physical abilities and fitness also improved.
+During our time together not only did Aiden's self-esteem and confidence increase, but his physical abilities and fitness also improved.
 He achieved things he never thought he would, such as signing up to the school cricket team and coming 3rd place in sprints at his school sports day.

 He also no longer has worries about sleeping at friends houses and is not afraid to try new things.

 Less focus on the DISability, + more on the ABILITIES